Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

-  std::string_view loggerName; // could have multiple loggers, each could have the same or different sinks, so it is important to differentiate between them std::string_view payload; // the message! time_point timestamp; // useful for debugging std::thread::id threadId; //only relevant when we multithreaded };
+  std::string_view loggerName; // could have multiple loggers, each could have the same or different sinks, so it is important to differentiate between them std::string_view payload; // the message! time_point timestamp; // useful for debugging std::thread::id threadId; //only relevant in a multithreaded context };
 ```